a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

   * [**Docker**](https://www.docker.com/get-started) version 18.06, or higher.
     Docker help developers and administrators create standard environments for building and running applications and smart contracts.
-Hyperledger Fabric is provided as a set of Docker images, and the PaperNet smart contract will run in a docker container.
+Hyperledger UDO is provided as a set of Docker images, and the PaperNet smart contract will run in a docker container.
 Install Docker
     [here](https://www.docker.com/get-started).